Hollannah/alx-low_level_programming/0x0C-more_malloc_free/README.md

-t no one
+0. Trust no one one

-mandatory

-Score: 0.0% (Checks completed: 0.0%)

-Write a function that allocates memory using malloc.

 Prototype: void *malloc_checked(unsigned int b);